 Hikitia will be the first of its kind in Aotearoa New Zealand.
 We are working in partnership with mana whenua Raukawa and Ngāti Maniapoto, and the Waikato District Health Board to design the Mana Whenua – Ahi Kā Model of Care for the new service.

 The new facility is scheduled to be delivered in August 2022.
-A period of commissioning will occur before new prison units are brought into operation.
+A period of commissioning will occur before new prison units are brought into operation in 2023.